poshaughnessy/peteroshaughnessy.com/src/content/posts/2025-12-31-ai-ethics-safety-resources.md

 After recently reading [blog posts from my brother Kevin](https://medium.com/@ZombieCodeKill) who is studying for an MSc in AI, I became very concerned about the "race to AGI" (Artificial General Intelligence).

 There really is no concensus on how close we are to AGI, nor even a consensus on the exact definition.
-However, using paid-for services from companies explicitly aiming to reach AGI to replace human labour (OpenAI, Microsoft, Google et al) feels to me very much like [turkeys voting for Christmas](https://en.wikipedia.org/wiki/Turkeys_voting_for_Christmas).
+However, using services from companies explicitly aiming to reach AGI to replace human labour (OpenAI, Microsoft, Google et al) feels to me rather like [turkeys voting for Christmas](https://en.wikipedia.org/wiki/Turkeys_voting_for_Christmas).
 And that's not even getting on to the existential risks.

-So I have spent the past couple of months (belatedly) reading lots and lots on AI: how it works, its capabilities and trajectory, near-term safety risks, ethical concerns, the risk of superintelligence and more.
+So I have spent the past couple of months trying to catch up, reading and listening to lots and lots on AI: how it works, its capabilities and trajectory, near-term safety risks, ethical concerns, the risk of superintelligence and more.
 Particularly to help share with colleagues in our Ethics and Sustainability community, I have collected a lot of links.
 I thought I would share them here too, them to help anyone else wanting to "speed run" these topics.
 As [Tristan Harris says](www.ted.com/talks/tristan_harris_why_ai_is_our_ultimate_test_and_greatest_invitation), the first thing we can do to help right now is to try to increase public awareness and clarity.

-Given the links are broadly about ethics and safety, there is naturally more of a focus on the negative and worrying parts of AI.
+Given the links are broadly about ethics and safety, there is naturally more of a focus on the dangers of AI.
 However, I have also been mindful to try to include some counter-arguments and differing views, to help paint a fuller picture.
 I will try to keep this list of resources up to date every now and then.
+Please do _not_ view it as comprehensive, but more as a starting point.
 I hope you might find it useful.

 ## 1. AI capability and trajectory